 What’s the one thing real estate professionals suggest you should do when selling your home?
 Give it a fresh coat of paint.
 It’s the most cost-effective improvement you can make to bring in better offers.

 Sherwin-Williams originally tried to buy Mexican paint company Comex in 2014, but it was beaten out by PPG Industries, Inc. (NYSE:PPG).
-More than two years later, it’s in the homestretch of closing its $11.3 billion acquisition of The Valspar Corp (NYSE:VAL), which will significantly improve its position in the coatings business outside North America.
+More than two years later, it bought The Valspar Corp, significantly improving its position in the coatings business outside North America.

-Over the past decade, SHW has achieved a return of more than 560%, significantly greater than the S&P 500’s 190% climb in that same period.
+Over the past decade, SHW has achieved a return of nearly 500%, significantly greater than the S&P 500’s 190% climb in that same period.